 The Photochemical Assessment Monitoring Stations (PAMS) network was developed in the 1990s to provide an air quality database that will assist in evaluating and modifying control strategies for attaining the ozone NAAQS.
 The measured parameters include ozone, VOCs, carbonyls and NO_x .
-The national PAMS network consists of seventy-five (75) sites in twenty-five (25) metropolitan areas.
+The national PAMS network consists of forty-three (43) sites in twenty-five (25) metropolitan areas.
 PAMS was a major addition to state and local networks, with near-research grade measurements for over 56 VOC compounds during the core part of the ozone season (June to August).

 The District operates one (1) PAMS Type 2 station at the McMillan site.
-In 2011, DOEE deployed Viasala WXT 520 meteorological monitoring sensors on a new 10-meter tower at the McMillan PAMS/NCore site.
+In 2011, DOEE deployed Vaisala WXT 520 meteorological monitoring sensors on a new 10-meter tower at the McMillan PAMS/NCore site.
+The District has since updated its suite of meteorological instruments to satisfy the 2015 PAMS monitoring requirements.

 The 2015 amendments to the national ambient monitoring regulations (40 C.F.R.
-Part 58, Appendix D, Section 5) revised the PAMS monitoring requirements in conjunction with the promulgation of the 2015 8-hour ozone NAAQS of 70 ppb; the amendments require implementation of an enhanced monitoring plan by 2019 in certain areas of the nation, including the District.
+Part 58, Appendix D, Section 5) revised the PAMS monitoring requirements in conjunction with the promulgation of the 2015 8-hour ozone NAAQS of 70 ppb.
+These amendments require changes to PAMS monitoring and implementation of an enhanced monitoring plan (EMP) by 2021 in certain areas of the nation, including the District.
 The new requirements are as follows: